-On a small country road between Auchterarder and Dunning, stands this unique memorial bearing the painted words, “Maggie Wall, burnt here 1657 as a witch.”
+On a small country road stands this unique memorial bearing the painted words, “Maggie Wall, burnt here 1657 as a witch.”
 It's a very intriguing, and rather haunting structure, between the uneven angles and painted message.
 Research reveals…...well, a mystery.
 There is no record of a Maggie Wall.
 Based on gunpowder found on the stones, and the techniques with which it was built, it is believed that the memorial was most likely built in the 1790’s.
 It is the only memorial of its kind in Scotland - to a single witch erected so long ago.

-Many believe that Maggie Wall never existed, that the memorial is in honor of all women who were tortured and killed in the witch hunts.
+Many believe that Maggie Wall never existed, that the memorial is in honor of all people who were tortured and killed in the witch hunts.
 An 1829 OS Map showed that a forest stood where the monument now stands, and it was called “Maggie Walls Wood” or “Muggie Walls Wood.”
-A widely accepted theory is that the builder of the monument knew Maggie Wall didn’t exist but chose the name as a symbolic representation of all victims.
+One widely accepted theory is that the builder of the monument knew Maggie Wall didn’t exist but chose the name as a symbolic representation of all victims.
 But there are plenty of other stories claiming that she did exist, and theorizing the circumstances that could have led to her death.

 What we do know is that the monument has been cared for over the centuries.
 Someone touches up the paint.
 And I’ve read stories that every year someone lays a fresh wreath with the words “In memory of Maggie Wall, Burnt by the Church in the Name of Christianity.”

 Maggie Wall seems destined to be one of those mysteries for which we will never find an answer.
 But maybe that's not such a bad thing.
 For me, it isn’t important to prove or disprove her existence.
 If there was a Maggie Wall, she is immortalized.
-If there wasn’t, we still have a memorial to the victims of religious extremism, and a reminder that the nature of a witch hunt is not a thing of the past.
+If there wasn’t, we still have a memorial to the victims of extremism and a reminder that the nature of a witch hunt is not a thing of the past.
 They have just taken on different targets, and become more veiled.